ZwAnto/cv/index.md

 {::options parse_block_html="true" /}
 <div class='sub_container'>

-__Apprentissage par renforcement__
+__Reinforcment Learning__
-Utitisation de Deep Q neural network pour entrainer un agent sur des environnements Atari 2600 (Space Invaders).
-Technologies : Python, Keras, OpenAI Gym
+Using Deep Q neural network in order to train an agent to play Atari 2600 Games (Space Invaders for now on) Technologies : Python, Keras, OpenAI Gym
-Méthodes : Autoencoder, CNN, DQN
+Methods : Autoencoder, CNN, DQN

-__Web scrapping__
-Scrapping de sites bancaires avec Python pour récupérer les opérations sur comptes bancaires.
-L'idée est de pouvoir alimenter une application web de gestion budgetaire.

-__Application gestion budgétaire__
-Développement d'une application web de suivi des dépenses.
+__Budget managment application__
+Creation of a web application in Vue.js to monitor my expenses.
+All the datas are scraped from my bank website and stored in a MySQL databases with a python backend to bond between the database and the Vue.js application.

-Technologies : HTML/CSS, Javascript, PHP, SQL
+Technologies : Vue.js, MySQL, Selenium
 </div>